graalvm/graalvm-demos/native-google-cloud-run/README.md

 ```sh
 ./mvnw mn:dockerfile -Dpackaging=docker-native
 ```
-The newly created Dockerfile will be automatically stored in the "target" directory
+The newly created Dockerfile will be automatically stored in the _target_ directory

 9. Push the application image to Google Cloud Container Registry (once again replacing "xxxxxx" as appropriate):
 ```sh